aberba/awesome-Ghana/README.md

 # awesome-Ghana
-A collection of updates in developer communities, project and events in Ghana, West Africa
+A collection of updates on developer communities, project and events in Ghana, West Africa

 Comming soon!